fablabnbg/inkscape-silhouette/Commands.md

 TB50,n                               Set Orientation        n=0 portrait, n=1 landscape; seems redundant with FN, but
-                                         Silhouette Studio issues both, so we do too; but judging from the following commands, maybe has to do with regmarks orientation TB23,h,w                             Manual Regmark         Unclear why this and TB51/TB53 both have dimensions TB51,l                               Set Regmark Length TB52,n                               Set Regmark Type       n=0 is Original,SD, n=2 is Cameo,Portrait TB53,w                               Set Regmark Width TB55,n                               Regmark <Unknown>      Something to do with Regmarks; see silhouette/Graphtec.py TB99                                 Use Regmarks           Apparently, anyway TB70                                 Cut Calibration Cross
+                                         Silhouette Studio issues both, so we do too; but judging from the following commands, maybe has to do with regmarks orientation TB23,h,w                             Set Regmark Area       Distances between marks, ignoring strokes (mark width) TB51,l                               Set Regmark Length     Length of one arm of the right angle marks TB52,n                               Set Regmark Type       n=0 is Original,SD, n=2 is Cameo,Portrait TB53,w                               Set Regmark Width      Mark stroke thickness TB55,n                               Regmark <Unknown>      Something to do with Regmarks; see silhouette/Graphtec.py TB99                                 Use Regmarks           Apparently, anyway TB70                                 Cut Calibration Cross